themanaworld/policies/policies/privacy-policy.md

 ## Contacting Us

-For legal questions, such as regarding this privacy policy, please use legal@themanaworld.org
+For legal questions, such as regarding this Privacy Policy, please use legal@themanaworld.org

 For data requests, or to exercise a right which is not available on the interface,